mczubak2/daietto/wp-content/plugins/webp-converter-for-media/readme.txt

 Speed up your website by serving WebP images.
 By replacing files in standard JPEG, PNG and GIF formats with WebP format, you can save over a half of the page weight without losing quality.

-When installing a plugin you do not have to do anything more.
+After installing the plugin you do not have to do anything more.
 Your current images will be converted into a new format.
-Users will automatically receive new, much lighter images than the original ones.
+When compress images is finished, users will automatically receive new, much lighter images than the original ones.

-As of today, nearly 90% of users use browsers that support the WebP format.
+As of today, over 90% of users use browsers that support the WebP format.
 The loading time of your website depends to a large extent on its weight.
 Now you can speed up it in a few seconds without much effort!

 This will be a profit both for your users who will not have to download so much data, but also for a server that will be less loaded.
 Remember that a better optimized website also affects your Google ranking.

 #### Support for additional directories

-Now you can also convert files not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
+Now you can optimize images not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
 This allows full integration with the WebP format!

 #### How does this work?

 - By adding images to your Media Library, they are automatically converted and saved in a separate directory.
-- If you have just installed the plugin, you can convert all existing images with one click.
+- If you have just installed the plugin, you can optimize images with one click.
-- Converting to WebP format works for all image sizes.
-As WebP you will see all the images added to the Media Library.
+- As WebP you will see all the images added to the Media Library and other selected directories.
-- Images are converted using PHP `GD` or `Imagick` extension *(you can modify the compression level)*.
 - When the browser tries to download an image file, the server verifies if it supports `image/webp` files and if the file exists.
 - If everything is OK, instead of the original image, the browser will receive its equivalent in WebP format.
 - In default loading mode **the plugin does not change image URLs, so there are no problems with saving the HTML code of website to the cache and time of its generation does not increase.** It does not matter if the image display as an `img` HTML tag or you use `background-image`.
 It works always!